taustation-fan/taustation-fan.github.io/ships.md

-Traveling to local stations is cheaper with the private shuttle than with public shuttles; the interstellar jump is slightly more expensive if you refuel at Tau Station, and much more expensive if you refuel anywhere in Alpha Centauri.
+Traveling to local stations is cheaper with the private shuttle than with public shuttles; the interstellar jump is slightly more expensive if you refuel at Tau Station, and much more expensive if you refuel anywhere except in Sol.

 There are University courses available to reduce fuel consumption and to reduce the damage that ships take during normal operation.
-For example the *Basic Fuel Efficiency* course reduces fuel usage by 5%.
+The *Basic Fuel Efficiency* course reduces fuel usage by 5%, and the *Advanced* and *Mastery* course each add another 5% fuel savings.

 ## Maintenance

 Ships require regular repairs, and occasional refurbishments.

-Once a health bar of a ship reaches 75% or below, or when the navigation computers are "not operational", the it requires repairs before you can use the ship again.
+Once a health bar of a ship reaches 75% or below, or when the navigation computers are "not operational", the ship requires repair before you can fly it again.

-If you are lucky, and the current station has a shipyard, the repairs can be done for you by payed workers, which means you can do not have to be present during the repairs.
+If you are lucky, and the current station has a shipyard, the repairs can be done for you by payed workers, which means you can do not have to be present during the repairs -- but it costs about twice as much as repairing it yourself..

-On stations without a shipyard, you have to repair your ship at the docks, which is much more expensive (typically on the order of 3,000 to 5,000 credits), and can take significantly longer.
+On stations without a shipyard, you have to repair your ship at the docks, which is cheaper, but confines you to the docks during the repair.

 In either case, you can spend 10 bonds to halve the repair time.